awsdocs/aws-elemental-mediastore-user-guide/doc_source/containers-create.md

 # Creating a Container<a name="containers-create"></a>

 You can create up to 100 containers for each AWS account\.
-However, there is no limit to the number of folders that you can create in each of those containers\.
-In addition, there is no limit to the number of objects that you can upload to each container\.
+You can create as many folders as you want, as long as they are not nested more than 10 levels within a container\.
+In addition, you can upload as many objects as you want to each container\.

 **Tip**
 You can also create a container automatically by using an AWS CloudFormation template\.
 The AWS CloudFormation template manages data for five API actions: creating a container, setting access logging, updating the default container policy, adding a cross\-origin resource sharing \(CORS\) policy, and adding an object lifecycle policy\.
 For more information, see the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-mediastore-container.html)\.